Set the context clearly so the interviewer understands the business problem or pressure.

-- Describe a decision you made that was unpopular and how you handled implementing it.
-What was the outcome?
+Describe a decision you made that was unpopular and how you handled implementing it.

-- Can you provide an example of when your schedule was interrupted?
-Can you detail how you handled it?
-What was the outcome?
+Can you provide an example of when your schedule was interrupted and how you handled it?

 Give an example of an occasion when you used logic to solve a problem.
 What was the outcome?